Accelerating Dynamical System Simulations with Contracting and Physics-Projected Neural-Newton Solvers: Related work

 Ultimately, both PINNs and flow maps directly learn the trajectories associated with dynamical systems.
-Such trajectories, however, are always computed with numerical solvers.
-As explained in the Introduction, an even more fundamental approach to learning dynamical trajectories is to directly learn the \textit{iterative steps} taken by the associated numerical solver (assuming an implicit solver is used).
-Learning the behaviour of a numerical solver can be advantageous for a number of reasons, including the ability to model the evolution of a system with a smaller sized NN for a desired level of accuracy.
-While this approach has not been applied to the problem of time domain simulation, to the authors' knowledge, it has been applied in limited cases to other engineering problems~\cite{Baker:2020,Mathia:1995}.
-However, never has the convergence of the NN-based solver been explicitly addressed, much less guaranteed.
+Such trajectories, however, are usually computed with implicit numerical solvers.
+An even more fundamental approach to learning dynamical trajectories is to therefore directly learn the \textit{iterative steps} taken by the associated numerical solver.
+While this approach has not been applied to the problem of time domain simulation, to the authors' knowledge, it has been applied in limited cases to other engineering problems~\citep{Baker:2020,Mathia:1995}.
+However, system physics has never been incorporated inside the iterative solver loop (as we do with \texttt{PRoNNS}), and the stability of the NN-based solver has not been explicitly addressed (as we consider with \texttt{CoNNS}).

-The convergence of our solver, ~\texttt{CoNNS}, simply coincides with the convergence of its RNN model.
-There is extensive work which analyzes the stability of RNNs, beginning with~\cite{Simard:1988}.
-Textbook~\cite{Yi:2013} offers comprehensive theoretical convergence analysis of RNNs; however, discrete RNNs (which are the focus of this paper) are only analyzed in the context of energy functions, and the resulting analytical conditions for stability are intractable for large, deep NNs.
-Other rigorous energy function formulations are offered in~\cite{Cao:2005,Mostafa:2011,Hu:2002}.
-More recently,~\cite{Ciccone:2018} enforced stability of discrete RNNs by conservatively constraining eigenvalues of weighting matrices via Gershgorin circle theorem.